 - Comply with 'fair value' measurement requirements

-- Increase planning opportunities through awareness of likely future US GAAP changes, including prospects for accounting convergence with IFRS.
+- Increase planning opportunities through awareness of likely future US GAAP changes

 - Gain familiarity with information sources for researching US GAAP topics